-6. Have you ever had a stroke, blood clot in your legs or lungs, or heart attack?
+5. Have you ever had or been told that you have had a stroke, blood clot in your legs or lungs, heart attack?

-This question is intended to identify women with already known serious vascular disease, not to determine whether women might have an undiagnosed condition.
+This question is intended to identify women with already known serious disease, not to determine whether women might have an undiagnosed condition.
 Women with these conditions may be at increased risk of blood clots if they take COCs.
-Women who have had any of these conditions will often have been told about it and will answer "yes" if appropriate.
+Women who have had any of these conditions will often have been told about it and will answer "yes," if appropriate.

-7. Do you regularly take any pills for tuberculosis (TB), seizures (fits), or ritonavir for ARV therapy?
+6. Do you regularly take any pills for tuberculosis (TB) or seizures (fits) or ritonavir for ARV therapy?

 This question is intended to identify women who take drugs that are known to affect the efficacy of COCs.
-The following medications make COCs less effective; hence, women taking these medications should generally not use COCs: rifampicin or rifabutin (for tuberculosis), certain anticonvulsants including phenytoin, carbamazepine, primidone, topiramate, oxcarbazepine, lamotrigine, and barbiturates (for epilepsy/seizures), or ritonavir (as part of an antiretroviral regimen).
+The following medications make COCs less effective; hence, women taking these medications should generally not use COCs: rifampicin or rifabutin (for tuberculosis); phenytoin, carbamezapine, and barbiturates (for epilepsy/seizures); or ritonavir (for antiretroviral therapy).